PeterMarley/Checkers/README.md

 - "q" or "quit" - exits the program gracefully
 - "c" or "cancel" - cancels the current move and allows the player to start again These 3 inputs can be entered at any time for the desired effect
-- "cap" or "captured" - to view all captured pieces

 - "A1", "C3", "H8" etc - A board coordinate.
 The first selection is of the players piece, and the second is a selection of their desired destination square.